 Higher Education at Its Best

-Experience New England Seasons
+Enjoy New England Seasons

 Attend Providence’s Annual Festivals

-No matter the season, Providence has a variety of community events and annual festivals that are fun for everyone!
+No matter the season, you can find a variety of annual Providence events and festivals that are fun for everyone!
 Dress up as your favorite characters and meet some of the biggest names in voice acting, animation, and comic books at Rhode Island Comic Con.
-Enjoy live music, food vendors, dancing, and more at PVD Fest, a four-day summer festival in June that takes over the city.
-Celebrate the city’s local LGBTQ community by attending parades, concerts, and more during Rhode Island Pride.
+Enjoy live music, food trucks, dancing, art, and more at PVD Fest‘s four-day summer festival in June—one of the best things to do in Providence for free!
+Celebrate the Providence LGBTQ community by attending parades, concerts, and more during Rhode Island Pride.
 Discover new American craft breweries with over 200 styles of beer to sample at the Rhode Island Brew Fest.
 Or eat and shop your way through over 85 different plant-based vegan restaurants, retailers, and artists in Renaissance City at the annual RI VegFest.

 Get a Taste of Providence